Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ---

 ### Update schedules to Outlook Calendar_Sheet 'Audio Out-House'
-- List all Freelance Audio bookings in the 'TEMPLATE_ALL' sheet under the FACILITY column in columns E, L, S, Z, and AG, and place the data in the 'Audio Out-House' sheet table B4:I35.
+- List all Freelance Audio items in the 'TEMPLATE_ALL' sheet under the FACILITY column in columns E, L, S, Z, and AG, and place the data in the 'Audio Out-House' sheet table B4:I35.

 Macro example for listing out the data:
   ```bash